eik-list/SPNTransitionProbability/README.md

 # Transition probability for Substitution-Permutation Networks
-Simple C/C++ code for experimenting with weight-transition probabilities in AES-like ciphers.
-The Z-table is essentially the weight distribution of the Maximum-Distance Separable (MDS) code used in AES.
+Simple C/C++ code for experimenting with getNumActiveBytesInColumn-transition probabilities in AES-like ciphers.
+The Z-table is essentially the getNumActiveBytesInColumn distribution of the Maximum-Distance Separable (MDS) code used in AES.

 ## Dependencies